surifirstpin/biplus_documentation/docs/DataRun.md

 - **Stacked** Series values are added on the y-axis, so each consecutive series appears above the last.
 Be sure that the units of all series match.

-- **Datasets** enables you to perform alignment, set currency formats for measure values and perform group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field. specifies the alignment, formats, currency, number of y-axis and grouping of aggregates for the legends used in the visualization menu.
+- **Datasets** enables you to perform alignment, set currency formats for measure values and calculation column value and perform group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

 **a.** Enable row grouping by selecting the checkbox.

 **b.** Explore the primary column fields data individually, which are grouped under the column field.